teslamotors/light-show/README.md

     <img src="/images/xlights_layout.png?raw=true" width="950" />

-9. Note that the official Tesla Model S .xmodel file includes the superset of lights and closures that are needed for all supported vehicles, and should be used to generate shows for all vehicle types.
+9. Note that the previewed Tesla Model S combined with the Cybertruck include the superset of lights and closures that are needed for all supported vehicles, and should be used to generate shows for all vehicle types.
 See [light channel locations](#light-channel-locations) for information about where the lights are on each vehicle.

 ## Opening the example sequence
 An example sequence is provided that can be run on the vehicle and/or opened in xLights.
 These instructions cover how to open it in xLights.